Believers' Church

-The believers' Church is a theological doctrine of Evangelical Christianity that teaches that one becomes a member of the Church by new birth and profession of faith.
-Adherence to this doctrine is a common feature of defining an Evangelical Christian church.
+The believers' Church is a theological doctrine within Christianity which teaches that one becomes a member of the Church by new birth and profession of faith.
+Adherence to this doctrine is generally defining feature of an Evangelical Christian church.

 History

 This doctrine has its origin in the Radical Reformation within Anabaptism.
 The 1527 Schleitheim Confession by the Swiss Brethren, a group of Anabaptists of which Michael Sattler was part, is a publication that spread this doctrine.
 In this confession, the believer's baptism after a profession of faith is placed as an essential theological foundation.
 In 1644, the 1644 Baptist Confession of Faith published by Particular Baptists stated the same.
-In 1916, the Pentecostal Assemblies of God published the Assemblies of God Statement of Fundamental Truths.
+In 1916, the Pentecostal Assemblies of God Statement of Fundamental Truths stated the same too.
 In 1967, the Believers' Church Conference was established at Southern Baptist Theological Seminary in Louisville, Kentucky, in the United States, and is held every two or three years at a different Evangelical Bible college.

 Adherence to the doctrine of the believers' Church is a common feature of defining an Evangelical church in the specific sense.